A natural treasure in the heart of the Congo Basin

 South of the majestic Congo River, in the lowlands of Congo is a natural treasure largely unknown: the Salonga National Park.
 It is the largest forest park in Africa and one of the last remaining intact tropical forests in the world.
 Comprising a mosaic of rivers, streams, marshlands, typical grassy glades called bais and marshes, Salonga is home to 40% of the world’s bonobos.

 Since May 2016, ICCN (Congolese Institute for Nature Conservation) and WWF (World Wildlife Fund for Nature) have been co-managing the park to further improve biodiversity conservation.
 The co-management program is funded by the European Union, USAID, the German Cooperation and WWF Germany.
-Oxfam, ISCO, ZSM, and LMU contribute to rural development activities and scientific research as technical partners of the Salonga National Park program.
+Oxfam and ISCO, as well as LKBP contribute to rural development activities and scientific research as technical partners of the Salonga National Park program.

 The turn towards ecotourism about to be taken at Yokolelu